• Recipes

 Ingredients

-• 1 teaspoon English mustard or Dijon mustard
+• 1 teaspoon English mustard (or Dijon mustard)

 Instructions

+• Next add the mushrooms closed cap side down.
 Add a lid to the pan and cook for 5 minutes.

 • Remove the lid and flip the mushrooms over and cook for another 5 minutes.
+Add 60ml or ¼ cup of vegetable stock if required to avoid the mushrooms sticking.

-Flip the mushrooms over and stew for another 3 minutes.
+• Flip the mushrooms over and cook for another 3 minutes, again spooning some of the sauce over the mushrooms.

 Notes